gogins/csound-cxx-opcodes/README.md

 call the entry point function in that module.
-At that very time, the LLVM ORC compiler will translate the IR code in the module to machine language, perform relocations, resolve symbols, and otherwise load and link the module into the running Csound process, just like any other C/C++ module.
+At that very time, the LLVM ORC compiler will translate the IR code in the module to machine language, perform relocations, resolve symbols, and otherwise load and link the module into the running Csound process, just like any other C++ module.

-The entry point function may call any Csound API functions that are members of the `CSOUND` struct, define classes and structs, call any public symbol in any loaded dynamic link library, or indeed do anything at all that can be done with C or C++ code.
+The entry point function may call any Csound API functions that are members of the `CSOUND` struct, define classes and structs, call any public symbol in any loaded dynamic link library, or indeed do anything at all that can be done with C++ code.

 For example, the module may use an external shared library to assist with algorithmic composition, then translate the generated score to a Csound score, then call `csound->InputMessage` to schedule the score for immediate performance.

-However, one of the most significant uses of `clang_compile` is to compile C/C++ code into classes that can perform the work of Csound opcodes.
+However, one of the most significant uses of `clang_compile` is to compile C++ code into classes that can perform the work of Csound opcodes.
 This is done by implementing the `ClangInvokable` interface.
 See `clang_invoke` for how this works and how to use it.

 ## Example

-The `clang_hello.csd` file uses the `clang_compile` opcode to demonstrate and
-test the basic funtionality of the `clang_compile` and `clang_invoke` opcodes.
+The `clang_hello.csd` file uses the `clang_compile` opcode to demonstrate and test the basic funtionality of the `clang_compile` and `clang_invoke` opcodes.
-This is a bare bones test that does just enough to prove that things work, and no more.
+This is a bare bones test that does just enough to prove that things are working, and no more.

 # clang_invoke